MetaDocencia/SitioWeb-NV/content/eventos/index.en.md

   - date: "2025-05-21"
     place: "Buenos Aires, Argentina"
-    title: "Second Meeting for Fellows and Young Researchers at the Faculty of Exact and Natural Sciences (UBA)"
+    title: "Segundas Jornadas para Becaries y Jóvenes Investigadorxs de la Facultad de Ciencias Exactas y Naturales de la UBA [Second Meeting for Fellows and Young Researchers at the Faculty of Exact and Natural Sciences (UBA)]"
-    summary: "In the talk “Creative funding: your plan B (or your plan A) to secure funds”, we shared experiences and lessons learned on alternatives to traditional funding, such as foundations, philanthropy, international grants, and communities of practice."
+    summary: "In the talk “Financiamiento creativo: tu plan B (o tu plan A) para conseguir fondos” [“Creative funding: your plan B (or your plan A) to secure funds”], we shared experiences and lessons learned on alternatives to traditional funding, such as foundations, philanthropy, international grants, and communities of practice."
     image: "/media/eventos/20250525_JovenesInvestigadoresFCEN-UBA.jpg"
     image_alt: "Photo from the Second Meeting for Fellows and Young Researchers at the Faculty of Exact and Natural Sciences (UBA)."
     presentation_url: "https://doi.org/10.5281/zenodo.15526257"